open-neuromorphic/open-neuromorphic.github.io/content/workshops/open-source-neuromorphic-infrastructure/index.md

 Join us for a unique opportunity to hear directly from the people building the tools that power neuromorphic research.
 Each panelist will share their insights on why they chose to build open-source solutions, what they've learned from developing these libraries, and their vision for how the Open Neuromorphic community can better support and accelerate the entire ecosystem.

-## What You'll Learn

-This panel will provide valuable insights into:

-- **Open-Source Motivation**: Why leading developers chose to build open-source neuromorphic tools rather than proprietary solutions
-- **Development Lessons**: Real-world challenges and discoveries from building neuromorphic software libraries
-- **Community Vision**: How maintainers believe the Open Neuromorphic ecosystem should evolve
-- **Collaboration Opportunities**: Ways the community can work together to create a more competitive and unified infrastructure
-- **Strategic Priorities**: What the neuromorphic community should focus on to accelerate adoption and impact

-## Format

-This 90-minute session will feature:

-- **Opening Introduction** (10 minutes): Overview of the current neuromorphic landscape
-- **Lightning Talks** (45 minutes): 9 maintainers presenting their motivation and vision
-- **Panel Discussion** (20-30 minutes): Community-focused discussion on priorities and collaboration

-## Target Audience

-This workshop is designed for:

-- **Researchers** working in neuromorphic computing who want to understand the software ecosystem
-- **PhD students** exploring neuromorphic tools and seeking guidance on library selection
-- **Industry practitioners** interested in the open-source neuromorphic landscape
-- **Software developers** considering contributing to neuromorphic libraries
-- **Community leaders** interested in ecosystem development and collaboration

 ## Confirmed Panelists

 This panel brings together leading maintainers from the neuromorphic software ecosystem to discuss the future of open-source tools.
 We are thrilled to welcome: